beyond-z/beyondz-platform/README.md

   git push origin :<feature_name>
 ```

+### Continuous Integration
 We use a continuous integration test server on all pull requests.
 When you
 open a pull request, it will be automatically tested and the results displayed
 on GitHub in the form of a checkbox or an X mark.

+The current integration runs the test suite as well as rubocop.
+Any errors resulting from either will show as a failure.

-You can see the details of tests here: https://travis-ci.org/beyond-z/beyondz-platform
+You can see the details here: https://travis-ci.org/beyond-z/beyondz-platform

-# Code style
+# Coding Conventions

+## Ruby/Rails

 We use standard Rails code conventions with some additional rules: